 Bites can draw blood and cause serious injuries.
 If they’re biting you’ll need to separate them.

 If the Pigs have been living with each other for a while and are unlikely to be fighting for dominance it may because they are unhappy or in pain.
-It can be difficult to identify what is causing the problem but check your pet for any obvious sign of illness or injury, make sure the cage is clean and they have enough food, space and things to play with.

 One Guinea Pig might have just got too grumpy and lashed out.
 You will need to separate them for a day and reintroduce them to see if it happens again.